 The postal districts of Quelimane and Tete were created from parts of Zambezia in about 1913.
-When Zambezia was dissolved into the provinces of Quelimane and Tete in 1920, stamps of Zambezia, Tete and Quelimane were replaced by stamps of Moçambique.
+When Tete was split off from Zambezia to form separate provinces in 1920, stamps of Zambezia, Tete and Quelimane were replaced by stamps of Moçambique Colony.

 Portuguese currency was used in Zambezia